Ted Taylor (singer): Sampling

 Taylor's music has been sampled throughout hip-hop.
 Most notably, Taylor's song "Be Ever Wonderful" was sampled by Ludacris in "Splash Waterfalls" from his 2003, fourth studio album, Chicken-n-Beer.
 Following that, Taylor's "Be Ever Wonderful" was sampled by Kendrick Lamar in "Duckworth", from his Pulitzer Prize winning 2017, fourth studio album, Damn.

 Taylor's song "I Can't Fake It Anymore" from his 1978 album, Keeping My Head Above Water, was sampled by the hip-hop duo Dead Prez in their song "The Hood" (sometimes referred to as "For the Hood") from an advance version of their 2004, second studio album, RBG: Revolutionary but Gangsta.

+Wayne Kramer of the MC5 said that Taylor's version of "(Love Is Like a) Ramblin' Rose" influenced the MC5's version.